Kentucky Declaration of Neutrality: Impact of the Declaration

 The impact of this decision was seen throughout the remainder of the war.
 Kentucky's land was often occupied by camps and troops from both the Union and the Confederacy, with control constantly fluctuating between the two sides.
 Many of Kentucky's residents began to develop their own opinions about the decision of neutrality.
 Some were in favor of remaining neutral in the war, while others opposed it, pushing in favor of the Union as well as the Confederacy.
 Notably, many Confederate sympathizers strongly advocated for neutrality, fearing that if Kentucky did choose a side, it would choose the Union.
+President Abraham Lincoln called the states position "conditional unionism", preferring that to Kentucky seceding.

 Family homes were divided as a result of the decision, deriving the phrase "brother against brother".
 The state of Kentucky experienced a great deal of conflict within its own borders during the American Civil War.
 As the war raged on, Northern and Eastern Kentucky grew further from the ideology of slavery being a necessity in everyday life.
-While, as the residents from Western and Southern Kentucky, strongly sided with the Confederacy as they relied heavily on slave labor.
-In total, around 100,000 Kentuckians left to fight for Union Armies, while only 25,000-40,000 served Confederate troops.
+While, as the residents from Western, Central, and Southern Kentucky, strongly sided with the Confederacy as they relied heavily on slave labor for their plantation economy.
+In total, around 80,000-100,000 Kentuckians left to fight for Union Armies this including 20,000+ freed or escaped Kentucky slaves, while only 35,000-40,000 served as Confederate troops.
 This only furthered the divide amongst Kentucky residents, as soldiers from both sides began to return home towards the end of the Civil War.
-The effects of this divide can still be seen in Kentucky's current political climate, with Northern cities such as Louisville and Lexington leaning strongly Democratic, while most other cities in the state leaning Republican.
+The effects of this divide can still be seen in Kentucky's current political climate, with two of the biggest cities such as Louisville and Lexington leaning strongly Democratic, while most other cities in the state leaning Republican.